oparace/AndroidApp/README.md

-This is a calculator game that actualyl makes the user think instead of the user blindly entering numbers to solve a simple calculation
+This is a calculator game that forces the user to think, instead of blindly entering numbers to solve a simple calculation